wbrymo/E-COMMERCE-PRODUCT-REVIEW-SENTIMENT-ANALYZER/README.md

-🛒 *E-COMMERCE-PRODUCT-REVIEW-SENTIMENT-ANALYZER*
+# 🛒E-COMMERCE-PRODUCT-REVIEW-SENTIMENT-ANALYZER

 Classifying customer product reviews into Positive or Negative sentiments using Natural Language Processing (NLP) and Machine Learning techniques.

-📖 Project Overview
+# Project Overview

 This project focuses on developing an automated sentiment analysis system for e-commerce product reviews using Natural Language Processing (NLP) and Machine Learning (ML).
 The goal is to help online retailers and businesses extract actionable insights from customer feedback to improve user experience, identify areas of dissatisfaction, and make data-driven marketing decisions.